infinitebhat/Regression-Analysis-of-Tech-Pulse-Index/README.md

 # ANALYSIS OF EFFECTS OF CHANGE IN TECH PULSE INDEX IN ECONOMIC CONDITIONS OF SILICON VALLEY
 This is the final course project for Economic Data Analysis using STATA

-# ANALYSIS OF EFFECTS OF CHANGE IN TECH PULSE INDEX IN ECONOMIC CONDITIONS OF SILICON VALLEY

 Course: Economic Data Analysis using STATA (ECO5435)
 Instructor: Dr. Hector H. Sandoval